steve-rescale/code-review/README.md

 </form>
 ```

-The component behavior is implemented by defining some lifecycle events in the class:

-## Lifecycle
+The interface for `HTMLElement` is relatively simple:

-### `connectedCallback()`
+## `connectedCallback()`

-Means the component has been stamped into the DOM, similar to React's `componentDidMount`
+Called when the element is stamped into the DOM.

-### `static get observedAttributes()`
+## `static get observedAttributes()`

 This returns a `[ 'list', 'of', 'attribute', 'names' ]` that the component is interested in observing.
-This is similar to your list of `props` in React.
-Unlike React props, they can be modified by the component itself (`setAttribute`).

-The observed list ties directly to:
+Attributes have similarities to both `props` and `state` in React.
+They're being used like `props` here, passing data into components through HTML.

+Attributes that are observed call:

-### `attributeChangedCallback(attributeName, oldValue, newValue)`
+## `attributeChangedCallback(attributeName, oldValue, newValue)`

-`componentWillReceiveProps`, except that it's called once with each changed.

 Here you respond to the data by whatever means necessary, usually by re-rendering some or all of the component HTML.

-## Events
+## `dispatchEvent(event)`

-Data flow is "attributes down, events up".

-Just like a plain `<input>` emits `change`, `keypress`, `click`, etc, components can emit `CustomEvent`s describing their state changes.

-This happens once here, when the rule set component `change`s, with the outer component listening updates its list accordingly.
+In the absence here of a central store, data is exchanged "props down, events up".
+Components can assign their children properties, and if child components need to communicate back up the tree, they can emit an event with that data.
+Any interested parties upstream can `addEventListener` to subscribe.

 Questions